-While Cyanweb has managed to survive the attack, and things are almost back to normal, the financial damage is immense.
-I had to borrow up to the hilt to get everyone back online and repurpose our hosting platforms with upgraded server security and new backup systems.
+While Cyanweb and many clients managed to survive the attack (thanks to everyone who helped out and for all of you who showed compassion and patience), and things are almost back to normal, the financial damage to us personally was immense.
+I had to borrow up to the hilt to get everyone back online and re-think + re-purpose our hosting platforms with additional server security and new backup systems.

-I could have given up, though my commitment to my clients and I could not just let 24 years of my life’s work be wiped out by some jerk criminals…
+I would not just let 24 years of my life’s work be wiped out by some jerk criminals…

 Emotionally it was almost unbearable.
 I am thankful to all of my clients and all of you in the idustry who called, sent messages and emailed offering support of staff, your time and those that just called to see if I was ok.
 I still get choked up when I think of how much clients and even complete strangers from the industry showed their support – you know who you are – and thank you again.

 We are building a new client support portal where clients will be able to register all their primary and secondary contacts.
 This will allow for better communication in any event.
 Having a complete database of all client mobile contacts would have saved us ALL a lot of time, money, and stress!